- Fibromyalgia Overview Slideshow

 Quick GuideFibromyalgia Causes, Diagnosis, Symptoms & Treatment

-The defining feature of fibromyalgia is chronic widespread pain.
+The defining feature of fibromyalgia is chronic widespread pain and tenderness.
 This means pain in multiple areas of the body, most commonly in muscles, tendons, and joints.
+Joint stiffness is common, as well.
 The pain is generally above and below the waist, on the left side of the body and on the right side of the body but can be localized, often in the neck and shoulders or low back, initially.
 The pain is chronic, which means it is present for more than three months.
 Patients commonly feel as if they "hurt all over" or as if they have the flu, or are about to develop a cold or the flu.
 It is common for some days to be worse than others, and many patients report "flare-ups" where their pain and other symptoms are worse for several days in a row or longer.

 Fatigue is the other universal symptom of fibromyalgia.
 It is most noticeable upon awakening, but it may also be marked in the mid-afternoon.
 It is very common to wake up in the morning not feeling refreshed, even after sleeping through the night.
 Patients commonly feel they sleep "lightly" and may have multiple nighttime awakenings with difficulty returning to sleep.

 While widespread pain, fatigue, and sleep disturbances are the defining symptoms of the syndrome, fibromyalgia is associated with many other symptoms.
 Disordered thinking (cognitive disturbances) is often referred to as "fibro fog."
 Patients describe difficulty with attention and completing tasks, as well as a general sense of being in a fog.